Elvis Gratton: Political context

-In the 1980s, Falardeau and Poulin were very clear as to the goal of the early short films which constituted the first instalment of Elvis Gratton: the intent was to portray (via parody) Falardeau's and Poulin's view of the mindset that they believed had driven a majority of Québécois to vote for the No side of the 1980 referendum on Quebec sovereignty.
+In the 1980s, Falardeau and Poulin were very clear as to the goal of the early short films which constituted the first instalment of Elvis Gratton: the intent was to portray (via parody) Falardeau's and Poulin's view of the mindset that they believed had driven a majority of Québécois to vote for the "No" side of the 1980 referendum on Quebec sovereignty.
 Gratton is portrayed as fat and uneducated, but also conservative, pro-American, racist and federalist.
 The films' comical situations are premised on Gratton's tacky (quétaine) character and backward-thinking views, with which Falardeau and Poulin sought to associate Quebec federalists more generally.
 Years later, Falardeau would reveal that he regretted the movie's focus on slapstick comedy and the protagonist's constant comic relief which, in his eyes, removed the underlying message of the movie and made the movie popular only for its jokes.
-In Falardeau's views on Quebec federalists that Gratton is a local entrepreneur, employs a few workers but has other goals in life, like becoming famous all around the world (even with no talent) and most importantly being loved by the world.
-For example, in the second movie the character accepts all offers and signs all contracts possible (without reading them) in the hope of these goals, even if that's the best way to go bankrupt.
-Having to be loved by others is linked with Falardeau's view of federalists.
+The fact that Gratton is a local entrepreneur who employs a few workers but has other goals in life such as becoming globally famous (despite lack of talent) and, most importantly, being loved by everyone, reflects Falardeau's impression of Quebec federalists.
+For example, in the second movie the character accepts all offers and signs all contracts proffered (without even bothering to read them) with hopes of realizing these goals, even if at the risk of personal bankruptcy.
+The need to be loved by others is part and parcel of Falardeau's view of Quebec federalists.

-Falardeau's motivation to create a second Elvis Gratton movie started in the 1990s, when Falardeau sought financing for his February 15, 1839 (15 février 1839) film project showing aspects of the Lower Canada Rebellion.
-Since this film was about Quebec's history, Falardeau had been collecting donations for some time until it was suggested that a new Elvis Gratton movie would most likely be a hit and garner sufficient funds.
-The exercise indeed proved fruitful, and 15 février 1839 was released later in 2001.
+Falardeau's motivation to create a second Elvis Gratton movie traces its roots back to the early 1990s when he sought financing for his February 15, 1839 (15 février 1839) film project portraying aspects of the Lower Canada Rebellion.
+Since this film was about Quebec history Falardeau had been soliciting donations for some time, until it was suggested that a new Elvis Gratton movie would most likely be a hit and garner sufficient funds.
+This did indeed prove fruitful, and 15 février 1839 was released in 2001.